-North Carolina concealed-carry restrictions combine the federal prohibited-persons floor (18 U.S.C.
-922(g)) with the state Concealed Handgun Permit (CHP)...
+North Carolina concealed-carry restrictions combine the federal prohibited-persons floor (18 USC 922(g)) with state CHP disqualifying conditions...

 Reviewed by Will Luker, Founder of CCW Hub.
 USCCA Training Counselor, USCCA Certified Instructor, NRA Certified Instructor, Law Enforcement.

-North Carolina concealed-carry restrictions combine the federal prohibited-persons floor (18 U.S.C.
-922(g)) with the state Concealed Handgun Permit (CHP) disqualifying conditions at G.S.
-14-415.12(b).
+North Carolina concealed-carry restrictions combine the federal prohibited-persons floor (18 USC 922(g)) with state CHP disqualifying conditions (14-415.12(b)).
 Both layers apply, and the state layer is broader than the federal floor in several respects.
-If you are barred by either statute, you cannot lawfully receive or hold a North Carolina CHP, and you generally cannot lawfully possess a firearm at all.
+If you are barred by either statute, you cannot lawfully receive or hold a North Carolina concealed handgun permit, and you generally cannot lawfully possess a firearm at all.

-This section covers PEOPLE-based prohibitions: who is disqualified from owning a firearm or holding a permit.
+This section covers PEOPLE-based prohibitions: who is disqualified from owning or carrying.
 Location-based bars (schools, government property, alcohol-serving establishments, posted property) are covered in PROHIBITED_PLACES.
-Weapons-category bars (machine guns, short-barreled rifles, suppressors, weapons of mass death and destruction) are covered in NFA_ITEMS.
+NFA-style weapons-category bars (machine guns, short-barreled rifles, suppressors, weapons of mass death and destruction) are covered in NFA_ITEMS.
 The carry-while-impaired rule is covered in UNDER_INFLUENCE.

-Read the people-based rules against four legal layers that combine to set your eligibility:
+Read this section against the four legal layers that combine to create your eligibility picture:

 The federal Gun Control Act prohibits any person in nine categories from shipping, transporting, possessing, or receiving any firearm or ammunition in or affecting interstate commerce.
 The text is uniform nationwide and applies in North Carolina without modification.